DhruvaG2000/Blog-GSoC21/Bela/example_run.md

 git clone https://github.com/giuliomoro/Bela-dhruva Bela
 ```

+- Switch to the `BBAI-support` using `git checkout BBAI-support` inside the repo you just cloned.

-- After this, *first and foremost* you will need to use the `devmem2` tool which can be found in [/resources/bin](https://github.com/giuliomoro/Bela-dhruva/tree/ai-testing/resources/bin).
+- (Not needed anymore, this has been taken care of in PRU code) After this, *first and foremost* you will need to use the `devmem2` tool which can be found in [/resources/bin](https://github.com/giuliomoro/Bela-dhruva/tree/ai-testing/resources/bin).
 This helps configure the clock, without this step things can go _wrong_ later on.
 (This will soon be done automatically from the PRU code, but till then this will be necessary.)
 ```sh
 sudo ./devmem2 0x4A005550 w 0x7000002
 ```

-- As of 28 July, the pru code was not fully ready with conditional compiling, hence it was shifted temporarily to a branch named `build_pru` inside which you will find a `tempfolder`
+- (Not needed anymore, this has been taken care of in PRU code)
 ```sh
 git checkout build_pru
 ```
-- Now copy this tempfolder where you want outside the Bela repo and then navigate into it. <br>
+- (Not needed anymore, this has been taken care of in PRU code)Now copy this tempfolder where you want outside the Bela repo and then navigate into it. <br>
 Now, follow the [README from here](https://github.com/giuliomoro/Bela-dhruva/tree/build_pru/tempfolder#readme) which you will also find inside the tempfolder.

-- Once the PRU code is built, then you can come back to the Bela repo you had cloned earlier. <br>
+- (Not needed anymore, this has been taken care of in PRU code)Once the PRU code is built, then you can come back to the Bela repo you had cloned earlier. <br>
 Now, switch to the `ai-testing` branch using
 ```sh
 git checkout ai-testing